Updated 15 June 2026

 The Resignation Conversation Playbook: 6 Steps

 The letter is step two.
 Step one is the face-to-face conversation.
-According to a 2024 LinkedIn Workforce Confidence survey, 68% of professionals who handled their resignation conversation well said they maintained a positive relationship with their former manager.
+Professionals who handle the resignation conversation well tend to maintain a positive relationship with their former manager.
 Here is the playbook.

 Schedule a Private Meeting